 - My Account

-In 1967, the police stopped DeFreeze for running a red light on his bicycle.
-The police said that when he was searched, they found a homemade bomb in his pocket, and in the basket of the bicycle, another bomb and a pistol.
+1967, the police stopped DeFreeze after running a red light on his bicycle.
+The police said that when he was searched, they found a homemade bomb in his pocket, the basket of the bicycle, another bomb, and a pistol.
 DeFreeze said he had found them and was trying to sell them because of his family's needs.
 He was given three years of probation.
 The probation officer who interviewed DeFreeze wrote that the youth was "deeply troubled by this case.
 On November 17, 1969, DeFreeze was injured in a gun battle with police outside a bank in Los Angeles.
-He was convicted of having stolen a $1,000 negotiable cashier's check and sent to Vacaville Prison.
+He was convicted of stealing a $1,000 negotiable cashier's check and sent to Vacaville Prison.

 While incarcerated at Vacaville Prison, DeFreeze joined the Black Cultural Association, a group with a contact at the University of California, Berkeley, through professor Colston Westbrook.
 Berkeley students could visit the prison to help prisoners with educational and political discussions through this group.
 People outside of the university also attended.
 Through this organization, DeFreeze met with some far-left radicals working as volunteers in prison and was converted to their political ideology.
 DeFreeze set up his small group, Unisight.
 This is believed to have been the beginning of the Symbionese Liberation Army.